simonesilvestroni/m2m-website/_posts/2019-11-25-vocal-editing.md

 last_modified_at: '2022-01-27 12:39:54'
 author: 'Simone Silvestroni'
 tags:
-  - "sound design"
+  - 'case study'
-  - "recording"
+  - 'editing'
-  - "editing"
+  - 'izotope rx'
-  - "sound restoration"
+  - 'logic pro'
-  - "mixing"
+  - 'mix'
-  - "reaper"
+  - 'pro tools'
-  - "pro tools"
+  - 'reaper'
-  - "logic pro"
+  - 'recording'
-  - "izotope rx"
+  - 'sound design'
-  - "Soundtoys"
+  - 'sound restoration'
-  - "case study"
+  - 'soundtoys'
 description: "By manipulating pitch, formants and tempo, I moved a vocal performance from one song to a completely different one.
 Cleaning up historical speeches is a craft I honed for years."
 featimage: true
 featimage-name: 'vocal-editing.jpg'